Skip to main content

 Factors such as substance abuse, financial stress, and a history of violence increase the risk of intimate partner violence.

-• Which of the following is true of intimate partner violence (IPV)?
+• What is true of intimate partner violence (IPV)?

 IPV can occur in any relationship regardless of socioeconomic status, race, or gender.